aamays/Yelp/README.md

 - [x] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
    - [x] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).
    - [x] The filters table should be organized into sections as in the mock.
-   - [x] You can use the default UISwitch for on/off states.
    - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
    - [x] Display some of the available Yelp categories (choose any 3-4 that you want).